+Many women have a story to tell and we’re here to listen.
 We use the power of storytelling data to make cities safer for women.
-We’re here to listen.
-We want to give you a platform to tell your story.
-With your help, we can compile data on what’s happening, where, and when, and pass that onto movers and shakers in the gender inequality space.
-Until now there hasn’t been a centralised hub of experiences with gender inequality, and that makes it hard to act.
-We’re here to change that, and to end gender-based violence.
+With your help, we can compile data on the what, when and where of gender-based violence.
+This information is able to pass on to people in positions of power, who can make tangible change in the gender inequality space.
+Until now there hasn’t been a centralised hub of experiences with gender inequality, and that has made it hard to act.
+We’ve changed that, so we can all work to end gender-based violence.

 It all started when we realised that women’s voices are too powerful to go unheard for one moment longer.

 More than 80% of sexual assaults are not reported to authorities.
 When we speak to urban designers, government, universities and other decision-makers, they tell us that the majority of their data comes from crime statistics.

 They're not hearing the full story.